php-fig/fig-standards/proposed/http-message.md

  *
  * This interface further describes a server-side request and provides
  * accessors and mutators around common request data, such as query
- * string arguments, body parameters, and upload file metadata.
+ * string arguments, body parameters, upload file metadata, cookies, and
+ * matched routing parameters.
  */
 interface IncomingRequestInterface extends RequestInterface {
     /**
+     * Retrieve cookies.
+     *
+     * Retrieves cookies sent by the client to the server.
+     *
+     * The assumption is these are injected during instantiation, typically
+     * from PHP's $_COOKIE superglobal, and should remain immutable over the
+     * course of the incoming request.
+     *
+     * The return value can be either an array or an object that acts like
+     * an array (e.g., implements ArrayAccess, or an ArrayObject).
+     *
+     * @return array|\ArrayAccess
+     */
+    public function getCookieParams();

+    /**
      * Retrieve query string arguments.
      *
      * Retrieves the deserialized query string arguments, if any.
      *
+     * The assumption is these are injected during instantiation, typically
+     * from PHP's $_GET superglobal, and should remain immutable over the
+     * course of the incoming request.
+     *
+     * The return value can be either an array or an object that acts like
+     * an array (e.g., implements ArrayAccess, or an ArrayObject).
+     *
      * @return array
      */
     public function getQueryParams();

     /**
-     * Set the query string arguments for the request.
+     * Retrieve the upload file metadata.
      *
-     * This will typically be used by factories to inject the values of $_GET
-     * into the request instance.
+     * This method should return file upload metadata in the same structure
+     * as PHP's $_FILES superglobal.
      *
-     * @param array $values The deserialized query string arguments.
+     * The assumption is these are injected during instantiation, typically
+     * from PHP's $_FILES superglobal, and should remain immutable over the
+     * course of the incoming request.
      *
+     * The return value can be either an array or an object that acts like
+     * an array (e.g., implements ArrayAccess, or an ArrayObject).
+     *
-     * @return void
+     * @return array Upload file(s) metadata, if any.
      */
-    public function setQueryParams(array $values);
+    public function getIncomingFiles();

     /**
      * Retrieve any parameters provided in the request body.
      *
      * If the request body can be deserialized, and if the deserialized values
-     * can be represented as an array and/or associative array, this method
+     * can be represented as an array or object, this method can be used to
-     * can be used to retrieve them.
+     * retrieve them.
      *
      * In other cases, the parent getBody() method should be used to retrieve
      * the body content.
      *
-     * @return array The deserialized body parameters, if any.
+     * @return array|object The deserialized body parameters, if any.
+These may
+     *                      be either an array or an object, though an array or
+     *                      array-like object is recommended.
      */
     public function getBodyParams();